Skip to main content

 The exact same logic behind Task and Driver mapping can be applied to Vehicle mapping.
 For Vehicle Mapping, the only mandatory field is the name field.

-Before you save your mapping, make sure to title it and the select Save mapping.
+Before you save your mapping, make sure to title it and select Save mapping.

 Did this answer your question?